BlastBrothers/agon-mega-io/README.md

 ### Wiring

-The controllers connect to **male** 9-pin D-SUB connectors.
+The controllers connect to **male** DB9 connectors.
 Some vendors order the pins on their connectors differently.
 These instructions assume pins on the male connector are ordered like this:

 ```
 1 2 3 4 5